luca-breebaart/DriveSphere/README.md

 ### Project Description

 This is a website that allows users to search for cars and compare their specifications.
-It includes three pages: Home, Compare, and Timeline, all of which .
-The Car Specs API, available on RapidAPI, is a powerful tool for accessing information about cars.
+It includes three pages: Home, Compare, and Timeline, all of which.
+The Car Specs API, available on RapidAPI, is a powerful tool for accessing car information.
 This API allows users to access a vast database of car details, including make, model, year, trim level, pricing, features, specifications, and expert reviews.
-Using this Data, specs on each vehicle are displayed and displayed using chart.js on this site.
+Using this data, specs on each vehicle are displayed using chart.js on this site.

 ### Built With